What is PostgreSQL?

 Access to powerful features

 PostgreSQL comes with a wealth of options for users.
-For example, you can choose from features like point-in-time recovery, write-ahead logging, granular access controls, tablespaces, nested transactions, online backups and multiversion concurrency control.
+For example, you can choose from features like point-in-time recovery, write-ahead logging, granular access controls, tablespaces, nested transactions, online backups, and multiversion concurrency control.

 Reliability and compliance

-An open-source licence
+PostgreSQL is an open-source licence

 Because PostgreSQL is accessible as an open-source licence, your users are empowered to be more flexible and innovative than with a commercial database system.
 With no licensing costs, your users are free to explore endless development possibilities and even modify or implement the source code however they choose.